eigen-space/codestyle/README.md

 * `@eigenspace/helper-scripts` - common scripts for dev. environment.
 * `@types/*` - contains type definitions for specific library.
 * `eslint` - it checks code for readability, maintainability, and functionality errors.
+* `eslint-plugin-prettier` - prettier plugin for eslint.
+* `eslint-plugin-react` - react plugin for eslint.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `husky` - used for configure git hooks.
 * `lint-staged` - used for configure linters against staged git files.